Suvink/TwitterWall/README.md

     TweetJs.Search("YOUR_KEYWORD_HERE",

 **Note:**
-index.php file is to host this site on Heroku as Heroku doesnt support direct HTML hosting.
-Remove index.php and rename hello.html to index.html to host the site directly.
+heroku.php file is to host this site on Heroku as Heroku doesnt support direct HTML hosting.
+Rename index.html to main.html and heroku.php to index.php to host the site on Heroku.

 ## Disclaimer